ichdasich/bbb-privacy/README.md

 ### BigBlueButton stores presentations froms sessions, even if recordings are disabled

-BBB stores the presentations of sessions in /var/bigbluebutton even if a recording is disabled.
+BBB stores the presentations of sessions in /var/bigbluebutton even if the room is started with record=false.

 #### Resolution